-- ♦ A grade of "I"/Incomplete on the report card for Semester II, which bars a student from receiving first or second honors. - ♦ A "U" in conduct on the report card on the 4th Marking Period.
+♦ A grade of "I"/Incomplete on the report card for Semester II, which bars a student from receiving first or second honors.

 Failure to submit all hours by the end of the school year may jeopardize a student's ability to return to Trinity for the following school year.